Get Relief From Pain & Discomfort

 Remove Troublesome Teeth With Extractions

 At Forest Lake Smiles, we understand how painful and uncomfortable a damaged tooth can be, and we’re here to help.
 While tooth extractions are always the last resort at our office, removing a painful tooth and replacing it is sometimes the best path toward restoring your oral health.
-Contact us now to schedule a consultation and see if a tooth extraction in Forest Lake from Dr. Jonathan Siverson is right for you.
+Contact us now to schedule a consultation and see if a tooth extraction from Forest Lake dentist Dr. Jonathan Siverson is right for you.
+Call (651) 464-8207 today!

 Why Would I Need